lakshmiraut/lakshmiraut.github.io/software/Tex2Rmd/Manual-Tex2Rmd.md

 ````
 This is a note\footnote{I have used $x^2$ and $x_{10}$ which involve curly brackets
 within the footnote.} and the test continues.
-Another note\footnote{%
+Another note\footnote{
 this one involves deeper nested curly braces $\frac{x^{2}}{y^2}$ in the footnote.}.
 Both should convert properly.
 ````